Optimally Biased Expertise: Binary Case

+The intuition behind Corollary \ref{corr:nonmonmisal} is that an unbiased principal ($\mu_p \approx \frac{1}{2}$) already faces balanced learning from an aligned agent, $\pi^*_{\mu}(L|l) = \pi^*_{\mu}(R|r)$, and hence cannot profitably trade one precision for another by hiring a misaligned agent.
+A very biased principal ($\mu_p \approx 1$) cares only about precision $\pi(R|r)$, and is not willing to trade it for precision $\pi(L|l)$, since she believes state $\omega=l$ is extremely unlikely, making a highly-aligned agent the preferred choice.
+In contrast, a moderately-biased principal values both precisions but faces confirmatory learning by an aligned agent.
+This confirmatory learning can and should be curbed by hiring a misaligned agent instead.

 One thing to note about Proposition \ref{prop:binarydelegationri} is that the optimal delegation strategy \eqref{eq:opt_deleg_binary} does not depend on the agent's information cost factor, $\lambda$.
-While it is immediate that the higher is $\lambda$, the less information the agent with any given prior $\mu$ collects, Proposition \ref{prop:binarydelegationri} serves to show that the trade-off between the quantity of information and the bias in the decisions does not depend on the absolute quantity of information the agent acquires.
-Further, for a moderately high $\lambda$ (and/or a moderately extreme $\mu_p$), an agent with belief $\mu^*$ acquires no information, while an agent with belief $\mu = 1/2$ would acquire some.
-In this case, it is nonetheless optimal for the principal to hire the $\mu^*$ agent (or, alternatively, simply choose the ex ante optimal action himself), since a learning agent would be too misaligned, and the benefits of information would be outweighed by the bias in the decisions.
+While it is immediate that the higher is $\lambda$, the less information the agent with any given prior $\mu$ collects, Proposition \ref{prop:binarydelegationri} serves to show that the relative trade-off between the two action precisions remains the same for different $\lambda$ and does not depend on the absolute quantity of information the agent acquires.
+Online Appendix Section \ref{sec:cost} does, however, suggest that this specific conclusion relies on the information cost function being UPS.

-Figure \ref{fig:opt_deleg_payoffs} demonstrates the difference in the action precisions between delegating to a perfectly aligned agent ($\mu=\mu_p$) and the optimally misaligned agent as given by \eqref{eq:opt_deleg_binary}.
-Optimal delegation leads to the agent consuming more information, lowers the probability of correctly matching the ex ante more likely (according to the principal's belief $\mu_p$) state, $\pi(R|r)$, and increases $\pi(L|l)$, thereby bringing the two closer together.
-Overall, under the optimal delegation the less attractive ex-ante option is implemented relatively more frequently as compared to the case of the aligned delegation.